Information about our office hours, appointments, insurance, and mammography

 If you have previous pertinent medical records, and your referring physician is not sending us a copy of your records, we request that you drop any records off at our office before your scheduled appointment, so that the physician has an opportunity to review them.
 You may also ask your referring physician to fax us your records at 722-7404.

 As a courtesy, we file all insurance claims for our patients for insurance companies with which we participate.
-We accept and file most major insurances, including:
+We accept and file most major insurances, please call our office and we will be happy to check on your benefits.

 As an added convenience, our office now has the ability to schedule your appointment for your mammogram at our imaging center at the same time that we schedule your annual examination at our office.
 When making an appointment for your yearly, please inquire about a mammogram appointment.
 You will need to bring your previous films if your last mammogram was not done at our facility.
 Please view our imaging center’s website for further information